Luca-Dambra/katacoda-scenarios/linux intro/finish.md

-Congratulations, you have completed the courses!
+Congratulations, you have completed Tech Talk 1: Introduction to Linux!